 David Parker, as President of the Speedway Riders’ Association of South Australia Inc., inspected many sites before it was decided, with the help of Motorcycling SA President Ivan Golding, to move to the Heini Becker Park Motorsport Complex at Gillman.

-The area where the Gillman Stadium is now located was covered by truck loads of dirt and rubbish and was used as a supercross track by the MRA, but with no more than an old water truck, an old Gallion Grader and a Massie Ferguson tractor, the race was on to get a track down by the summer to allow continuity of the sport without a break.
+The area where the Gillman Speedway Stadium is now located was covered by truck loads of dirt and rubbish and was used as a supercross track by the MRA.
+With no more than an old water truck, an old Gallion Grader and a Massie Ferguson tractor, the race was on to get a track down by the summer to allow continuity of the sport without a break.

-With no money for new dolomite, a small 213 metre track was formed using dolomite from the old North Arm track, with used car tyres for a safety fence and after a try out in early October the first official practice was held on Sunday, 19 October 1997.
+With no money for a new track surface, a small 213 metre track was formed using dolomite taken from the old North Arm track, with used car tyres for a safety fence and after a try out in early October the first official practice was held on Sunday, 19 October 1997.

-Throughout this time work was continuing on turning the venue into what we now have.
+Throughout this time plans were continuing on turning the venue into what we now have.